 DWI Breathalyzer Test

-Should I Take the Breathalzyer Test, Or Know to ‘No’!
+Should I Take the Breathalzyer Test?
+Know to Say ‘No’!

 I get asked all the time, “If someone gets arrested for DWI, should they blow?”